deletedcu/angular-demo/lectures/day-3/angular-packages.md

 ### lite-server

-`lite-server`: A light-weight, static file server, by John Papa with excellent support for Angular apps that use routing.
+`lite-server`: A light-weight, static file-server by John Papa with excellent support for Angular apps that use routing.

 ### TypeScript

-`typescript`: the TypeScript language server, including the tsc TypeScript compiler.
+`typescript`: The TypeScript language server, including the tsc TypeScript compiler.

 ### Types for TypeScript